topnodrog/JunctionGenerator/iterations/v4-streamlit-ui-overhaul/README.md

-# Archon V4 - Streamlit UI Overhaul (and Docker Support)
+# JunctionGenerator V4 - Streamlit UI Overhaul (and Docker Support)

-This is the fourth iteration of the Archon project, building upon V3 by adding a comprehensive Streamlit UI for managing all aspects of Archon and Docker support.
+This is the fourth iteration of the JunctionGenerator project, building upon V3 by adding a comprehensive Streamlit UI for managing all aspects of JunctionGenerator and Docker support.
 The system retains the core LangGraph workflow and MCP support from V3, but now provides a unified interface for environment configuration, database setup, documentation crawling, agent service management, and MCP integration.

-What makes V4 special is its guided setup process that walks users through each step of configuring and running Archon.
-The Streamlit UI eliminates the need for manual configuration of environment variables, database setup, and service management, making Archon much more accessible to users without extensive technical knowledge.
+What makes V4 special is its guided setup process that walks users through each step of configuring and running JunctionGenerator.
+The Streamlit UI eliminates the need for manual configuration of environment variables, database setup, and service management, making JunctionGenerator much more accessible to users without extensive technical knowledge.

 The core remains an intelligent documentation crawler and RAG (Retrieval-Augmented Generation) system built using Pydantic AI, LangGraph, and Supabase.
 The system crawls the Pydantic AI documentation, stores content in a vector database, and provides Pydantic AI agent code by retrieving and analyzing relevant documentation chunks.